orellazri/website/content/_index.md

 template = "homepage.html"
 +++

-I'm Orel Lazri, a software engineer with a passion for open source software, Linux, homelabs, exploring new technologies, and of course, Arctic Monkeys 🐒.
+Hi!
+I'm a software engineer with a passion for open source software, Linux, homelabs, exploring new technologies, and of course, Arctic Monkeys 🐒.

 I'm currently working as a Senior DevOps Engineer at [Wix](https://wix.com).